What is differential geometry: curves and surfaces: Shortest paths on convex surfaces

-\begin{thm}{Corollary} Assume a surface $\Sigma$ bounds a closed convex region $R$ and $p,q \in \Sigma$.
-Denote by $W$ the outer closed region of $\Sigma$; in other words $W$ is the union of $\Sigma$ and the complement of $R$.
+\begin{thm}{Theorem} Assume a surface $\Sigma$ bounds a closed convex region $R$, and $p,q\in \Sigma$.
+Denote by $W$ the outer closed region of $\Sigma$; in other words, $W$ is the union of $\Sigma$ and the complement of~$R$.
 Then

-for any path $\gamma$ in $W$ from $p$ to $q$.
-Moreover if $\gamma$ does not lie in $\Sigma$, then the inequality is strict. \end{thm}
+for any path $\gamma$ in $W$ from $p$ to~$q$.
+Moreover, if $\gamma$ does not lie in $\Sigma$, then the inequality is strict. \end{thm}